On the Model Update Strategies for Supervised Learning in AIOps Solutions: Threats to Validity

 \subsection{External Validity}

 A threat to the external validity of our findings concerns the generalizability of our results to other AIOps applications, datasets, and models.
 While we do not generalize our results, our study considers popular supervised models (i.e., LR, CART, RF, NN, and GBDT) on three datasets (i.e., the Google cluster trace dataset, the Backblaze disk stats dataset, and the Alibaba GPU cluster trace dataset) for two types of AIOps applications focusing on the automated prediction of failures.
-R1.4][R3.2{ Although these datasets were released from the industry (i.e., by Google, Backblaze, and Alibaba), our work could benefit from evaluating the different AIOps model maintenance approaches in a real-world application in an industry setting.
-We encourage future work to extend our work by performing an industry case study. }
+Although these datasets were released from the industry (i.e., by Google, Backblaze, and Alibaba), our work could benefit from evaluating the different AIOps model update strategies in a real-world application in an industry setting.
+We encourage future work to extend our work by performing an industry case study.

-R3.3{ Another external validity concerns the type of data evolution considered in this study.
+Another external validity concerns the type of data evolution considered in this study.
 We focus on studying the evolution of the data distribution of the features and their relationships rather than other kinds of evolution in operation data.
-For example, we do not consider the change in data format, the addition or deletion of features, or other possible forms of data evolution.
-We encourage future studies to extend our work to consider other forms of data evolution. } In addition, our evaluation approaches and criteria are all general and can be easily applicable to additional datasets or other model maintenance contexts.
+For example, we do not consider changes in data format, additions or deletions of features, or other possible forms of data evolution.
+We encourage future studies to extend our work to consider other forms of data evolution.

+In addition, our evaluation approaches and criteria are all general and can be easily applicable to additional datasets or other model maintenance contexts.
 Future work can replicate our study on more applications, datasets, and models.